If you've only ever seen martial arts in the movies but never tried it there's always the chance it won't meet your

 It is worth speaking to Sensei Matt if you would like to order a gi as he may be able to get it at a better price or save on postage if doing a bigger order.

 When ordering a gi make sure that you choose the correct size according to your height and if it's your first gi make sure that it comes with a white belt.

 For children we suggest buying a gi that leaves room for them to grow into, probably the next size up.
 The arms and legs can be folded or temporarily sewn up.

 For sparring, safety pads for the hands and feet are also required and should be of the type listed below:

 Always wash whites separately from colours.
 Coloured clothing loses its dye during washing and that ends up in the whites causing them to go dull.

 Never wash your gi with your coloured belt.
 A lot of dye will come out of a new belt and tinge your gi.

 Always avoid using a chlorine-based bleach to whiten your gi.
 Chlorine-based bleaches can react with oils from the skin and cause them to stain the fabric yellow.
 They can also damage some fibres.

-To remove stains you can use a non-chlorine or oxygen bleach, the type that is designed for use on coloured clothing.
+To remove stains you can use a non-chlorine or oxygen bleach, the type that is designed for use on coloured clothing like Ace.
 Just apply to the stain before washing the gi.

 Washing at 30°c is best for a longer lasting gi as higher temperatures are harsher on the fabric fibres.
 Some gis may shrink a little even at low temperatures.